 2. To transport and restore personal data.

-3. Using as an operating system installation media.
-Some operating system installers can be stored on a flash drive and reinstalled when needed; this is incredibly convenient for computers that do not have an external optical drive installed.
+3. Some operating system installers can be stored on a flash drive, allowing for convenient reinstallation on computers without an external optical drive.

-4. Using as application carriers.
-The thumb drive stores some applications that run on the computer without installation.
+4. The thumb drive serves as an application carrier, storing some applications that can run on a computer without needing to be installed.

 5. For secure storage of data, software, and application files.